btrf/yt-dlp-gui/README.md

 ## Batch Downloads

 You can download multiple videos from a text file containing one URL per line by selecting "Load Links from File".

+## License

+This GUI wrapper is provided as-is, and uses yt-dlp under its own license terms.